 To raise funds their first cocktail party was held that summer at the home of Grace O’Brien.
 For $5, members, neighbors and friends enjoyed hors’dóeuvres and two drinks.
 For the holidays they sold Poinsettias at the Holly Ball.
 For several years their spring fund raiser was to sell bags of mushroom soil from Kenneth Square, Pennsylvania.
 For the sale, they shoveled soil into canvas bags.
 They were truly dedicated gardeners.
 In the fall, they sold beautiful mums on Dune Drive at Sullivan’s.

-During the holiday season, members would display fireplace mantels, a room or a decorated area in their homes.
+During the holiday season, members would display fireplace mantels, a room, or a decorated area in their homes.
 This, is believed, became the impetus for the Club’s annual Tour of Homes established back in 1991, and continued until 2011.
 It was the largest fundraiser.
-Today, the Fashion Show & Luncheon, Plant Sale, and Annual Borough Wide Yard Sale, are the Club’s current fund raisers.
+Today, the Annual Club Yard Sale, Plant & Bake Sale, Fall Luncheon, Card Party, Club Sponsored Borough Wide Yard Sale, and Flower Show, are the Club’s current fundraisers.

 Twenty seven years ago a committee was formed to give back to the community, thus Elsie Kuhn and Margaret Goodwin co-chairs, began the task of getting donations for what became the Kite Girl, on 30th & Ocean Drive.
 She was dedicated by Mayor Light twenty five years ago with many dignitaries attending.
 The Mayor thanked the Garden Club for the wonderful gift, and praised Mr. Gary Jacketti for his exceptional work.

-To our dedicated gardeners who share their knowledge and the others who are anxious to learn and plant the islands on Dune Drive, as well as many parks, gardens and public building sites.
+To our dedicated gardeners who share their knowledge and the others who are anxious to learn and plant the islands on Dune Drive, as well as the Parks, Gardens, Planters, and Public Building sites.

-Thanks to our Presidents, and Volunteers for their years of service.
+Thanks to our Presidents, Board members, and Volunteers for their years of service.

 Upcoming Events